 Wednesday, November 14, 11.30 am, Dogwood Room, BCC

 Peace Corps Prep Program official Launch Event!
-Meet the Returned Peace Corps Volunteers in our community and learn more about how you can become a PCPP certified applicant.
+Join us as we celebrate the program's opening followed by a panel discussion over lunch, and learn more about how you can become a PCPP certified applicant.

 Tuesday, November 13, 3:30 pm, Dogwood Room, BCC

 Forum on the Worldwide Refugee Crisis, 3.30 - 7 pm.
-Program includes two back-to-back panel discussions featuring International Studies Program faculty members Dr. Alfred Babo and Dr. Terry-Ann Jones.
+Program includes two back-to-back panel discussions featuring representatives from Fairfield University, the UNHCR, and Connecticut Institute for Refugees and Immigrants.